Dec. 04, 2019 / Updated by Bessie Shaw to Windows Driver Solutions

 Step 3.
 Close the Command Prompt window and restart your computer.
 Now you can install any unsigned drivers without problems.

 You can enable driver signature enforcement whenever you need.
-Try the 2 methods.
+Try the 2 methods below.
 Both requires to type commands in Command Prompt window.
 To enter Command Prompt, refer to Top 2 above.

 Method 1.
 If you disable driver signature verification through Troubleshoot, type the following commands: